PUR 704: University Mail Services

 To prepare and distribute materials relating to the official business of the university

 Departments, offices, and recognized student and staff organizations that maintain an institutional account with funds provided in total or in part by the university or are funded through university approved grants and contracts

-University Mail Services (at Tempe campus) operates under the direction of the director of Purchasing and Business Services.
-Mail Services is responsible for the distribution of U.S. and intercampus mail and the preparation and mailing of all U.S. mail.
+University Mail Services operates under the direction of the executive director of Purchasing and Business Services.
+University Mail Services is responsible for the distribution of U.S. and intercampus mail and the preparation and mailing of all U.S. mail.

 University Mail Services’ policy is intended to restrict services provided to those directly related to official university business.
 These services are not available to personal and private business of university students, faculty, and staff members, or to outside agencies, organizations, and commercial firms for activities not directly sponsored or conducted by the university.
 The policy is designed to ensure compliance with federal regulations and university guidelines relating to the use of U.S. and campus mail services.

 Each department head or unit director of the university is responsible in accordance with Operational Policies—University Mail Services for determining whether materials to be addressed and/or distributed by University Mail Services systems relate to official business of the university.
 When questions occur concerning such determination, the matter may be referred to the next level of university administration (department head, dean, vice president, etc.).
 Materials found within the university addressing and/or distribution systems to be in violation of this policy will be removed immediately and affected staff members so advised by University Mail Services.